-The duty of care codes mentioned above are voluntary but adherence to these requirements can provide a defense against animal cruelty charges.
+The duty of care codes mentioned above are voluntary, but adherence to these requirements can provide defense against animal cruelty charges.

 There are specific guidelines and tips for caring for cattle, goats, honey bees, horses, pigs, poultry, rabbits, sheep and non-indigenous animals like camels, bison, water buffalo and llamas.
 The NSW Department of Primary Industries’ Agriculture agency has great resources and tips if you’re planning on keeping any of these types of animals on your hobby farm.

 Another important thing to keep in mind is the National Livestock Identification System (NLIS), Australia’s scheme for the identification, tracking and tagging of animals used in primary industries like agriculture and farming.

 As the owner of a hobby farm, you’ll also have to adhere to these requirements.
 You can find out more information about the NLIS here.